KDAB/KDDockWidgets/README.md

 [![Build Status](https://travis-ci.com/KDAB/KDDockWidgets.svg?branch=master)](https://travis-ci.com/KDAB/KDDockWidgets)

+> ⚠️⚠️: If you're using QtQuick/QML it's recommended to use 2.0 branch.
+1.x will continue
+> to receive bug fixes for a long time but only for QtWidgets frontend.

 `KDDockWidgets` is a Qt dock widget library written by KDAB, suitable for replacing `QDockWidget` and implementing advanced functionalities missing in Qt.